neilff/angular-menu-aim/README.md

 # angular-menu-aim

-`angular-menu-aim` is a AngularJS friendly port of jQuery Menu Aim by
+`angular-menu-aim` is a AngularJS friendly port of jQuery Menu Aim

 # Usage